OmSa120224/Semester_2_notes/Semester 2/Probability Theory and Linear Algebra (SLIAL)/Block 2/Lecture 6.md

 $$
 is called a left inverse of A. The matrix $A$ is said to be left-invertible if a left inverse exists.
 Note that if $A$ has size $m*n$, a left inverse $X$ will have size $n*m$, the same dimensions as $A^T$ .

+left inverse does not have to exist, and it does not have to be unique

 Examples:
 * Any nonzero n-vector a, considered as an $n⨉1$ matrix, is left-invertible.
 For any index i with $a_i ≠ 0$, the row n-vector $x = (1/a^i)e^T_i$ satisfies $xa = 1$.